kyro46/assPaintQuestion/README.md

 ```
 and activate it in the ILIAS-Admin-GUI.
 Manual correction has to be enabled for this question type.

+### Known Problems ###

+* Due to a Bug in ILIAS 5.1, the PDF-Archive for Tests is no longer usable.
+This affects this Questiontype as well.

 ### Credits ###
 * Development of plugin-draft for ILIAS 4.4 by Yves Annanias, University Halle, 2014
 * Further development by Christoph Jobst, University Halle, 2014/2015/2016